reagent-project/reagent-template/README.md

 ### Deploying to Heroku

+The project generates a `system.properties` used for Heroku deployments.
 Make sure you have [Git](http://git-scm.com/downloads) and [Heroku toolbelt](https://toolbelt.heroku.com/) installed, then simply follow the steps below.

 Optionally, test that your application runs locally with foreman by running.